fbpx

 • Japanese women don’t wear revealing shirts (aka exposed midriffs and cleavage); though shorter shorts and skirts aren’t uncommon for younger Japanese women.

 • We noticed that for the most part, Japanese people tend to stick to darker colors and neutrals for much of the year.
-There are certainly areas where loud, bright, quirky fashion prevails (like Harijuku).
+There are certainly areas where loud, bright, quirky fashion prevails (like Harajuku).
 But overall, the theme seems to be simple and timeless.
-The most color we noticed was in summertime.
+The most color we noticed was in the summertime.

 • I’ve heard that pregnant women in Japan don’t typically wear tight maternity clothing, and instead opt for larger shirts.